Full PS5 games list - what you can play and what to pre-order now

 While we eagerly await the release date of November 19th, here are all the games that we know of, so far, that are due to be released for it.

-As for PS5 pre-orders, today (25th September) is your next chance to be able to pick one up as the second-wave of console stock is hitting many retailers.
-Here is where you may have luck finding one today:
+As for PS5 pre-orders, today (25th September) was the next chance to be able to pick one up as the second-wave of console stock hit many retailers.

-Both Argos and Smyths were first out the gate at 08:00 but not surprisingly they have been cleared out at the time of writing.
+Both Argos and Smyths were first out the gate at 08:00 but not surprisingly they were cleared out within minutes.

-Amazon was also up bright and early with a 08:15 release, but the stock did not last long and they have already sold out too.
+Amazon was also up bright and early with an 08:15 release, but the stock did not last long and they have already sold out too.

-So what does that leave those of us who are still waiting to pick one up with?
-Well, GAME is set to release a fresh batch at 11:00.
-Then there are Very and Currys Pc World who have the slightly vague “lunchtime” as a guide of when to check.
-Multiple hits of the refresh button from midday it is then!
+GAME was next to release a fresh batch, although the GAME preorders did not smoothly, followed by Very and Currys Pc World who sold out before we even really had a chance to see they were live in the first place.
+Fingers crossed it will not be long before we hear of the third batch of pre-orders!

 And if you’re interested in the other consoles too, head on over to or video game release dates page for all the latest game release information.
 But for now, here is what you will be able to play on the PlayStation 5 in the coming months.
 And don’t forget, if you have an interest in these games, it is always a good idea to pre-order early as while the price may fluctuate, you’ll get it for the lowest it has been without having to keep checking.